Golden 300 Hybrid Layer Ducks

-The production of these two birds is identical on our farm.
+The egg production of these two breeds is identical on our farm.

 As many customers want larger quantities of these ducks for egg production, we have special pricing for them.
 If you want 60-119 females, you pay the prices in the price list for the females and their sexing but there is no charge for up to an equal number of males.
 If you purchase 120 or more females, there is no sexing charge and no charge for up to an equal number of males.
 This only applies to the Golden 300 Hybrid and White Layer.
 Please call for further information or explanation.
 Most customers do not need the males and typically they cannot be raised profitably for meat production.

 If you are interested in producing duck eggs to sell, we recommend you go our Maximizing Egg Production page for more information on this topic.

 If you want to find locally produced duck eggs, go to our page Our Customers That Sell Fresh Duck Eggs.
 If you would like to be placed on this page as a seller of duck eggs, see the requirements on this same page.

 This table shows how the Golden 300 Hybrid compares to the Khaki Campbell (historically considered the best egg layer) on our farm.

 |Eggs In 40 Weeks of Lay||230||195|

 |Egg Weight||82 gr., 2.9 oz||76 gr., 2.7 oz|

 |Mortality During Lay||3%||4%|